apkudo/niagra/README.md

 If `-d` is passed, then niagrad will run in debug mode, and will not daemonize.
 In this case servers that have been started by niagra will be able to print to standard-output and standard-error.

 The config file is a simple plain text format.
 There must be exactly one `command` line. `user` and `copies` are optional, with a maximum of one.
 There should be one or more `socket` lines.
-(Strictly speaking none are needed, however these somewhat defeats the purpose!).
+(Strictly speaking none are needed, however this somewhat defeats the purpose!).
 Zero or more `file` lines are allowed.

 command: command-to-run
 user: username